ergoplatform/ergodocs/docs/mining/emission.md

+---
+tags:
+  - Emission
+---

 # Ergo Emission Schedule

 Ergo's journey, which began in 2017, saw the successful launch of its mainnet in July 2019.

+/// admonition | Ergo-First-Year-Token
 Prior to the mainnet,  '*Ergo-First-Year-Token*' (EFYT) was in circulation and swapped with the treasury on launch.
 For comprehensive insights into EFYT, including its tokenomics and distribution strategy, please visit [this page](efyt.md).
+///

 ## Total Supply and Allocation